rk121/rk121.github.io/README.md

 My name is Roshan Khadka, student number is s3876349, my student email address is s3876349@student.rmit.edu.au.
 I was born in Nepal, came to Australia in 2008 and have lived here ever since.
 Our family follows the Hindu religion although I am not a big fan of religions.
-I speak English very well and can speak Nepali, although I was born in Nepal and lived there for the first 8 years of my life, I have never learnt to write or read in Nepali, I was never good at it in school.
+I speak English very well and can speak Nepali, Interesting fact about me is I guess - although I was born in Nepal and lived there for the first 8 years of my life, I have never learnt to write or read in Nepali, I was never good at it in school.

 I have finished my HSC here, and after HSC I joined Bachelor of Information Systems, I did it for a semester and decided it wasn’t for me and went with my plan B from high school which was getting an Electrical Apprenticeship.
 I did that for about 2 years and started having physical problems and decided to get back into IT.
 So, I decided to try Information Technology this time, ended up completing a Diploma of IT, found that interesting and has an area that I am interested in which was web development.
 Now looking to get my Bachelor in IT.

 I love playing all sports, but my favourite is soccer.
 I love watching and playing soccer, my favourite team is FC Barcelona.
 I have played soccer both in school and outside of school, during my time in high school.
 But ever since high school finished, I have not had enough time to play, so I just watch now.

 ## Interest in IT